Text by CLOT Magazine

 At a time when we need to rethink our relationship with the planet, it is timely to consider the nature and rights of animals.
 Through the exhibition and a season of events and discussions running alongside, we will engage audiences in exploring animal intelligence and communication, and question the human-animal hierarchy, says Triscott.

 And Say the Animal Responded? brings together the work of five international artists and artist groups, presenting visitors with face-to-face encounters with the sounds and behaviours of animals from around the planet, including film and sound-centred installations that capture the animal voice through human technology, even (using machine learning and artificial intelligence) those of animals that have recently become extinct.

-Featured artists include Ariel Guzik (Mexico), Amalia Pica (Argentina/UK) with Rafael Ortega (Mexico), Kuai Shen (Ecuador), Demelza Kooij (Netherlands/UK) and Alexandra Daisy Ginsberg (UK), whose work immerses visitors in animals’ sonic lives: from an ocean choir of whales and dolphins recorded by hydrophone to the quiet interactions between wolves captured by drone camera, to a living colony of leafcutter ants ‘scratching’ music in the gallery.
+Featured artists include Ariel Guzik, Amalia Pica with Rafael Ortega, Kuai Shen, Demelza Kooij and Alexandra Daisy Ginsberg, whose work immerses visitors in animals’ sonic lives: from an ocean choir of whales and dolphins recorded by hydrophone to the quiet interactions between wolves captured by drone camera, to a living colony of leafcutter ants ‘scratching’ music in the gallery.

-The exhibition opens to the public on Friday 20 March 2020 and until Sunday 14 June 2020 at FACT Liverpool.
-FACT’s year of The Living Planet launches the previous day, Thursday 19 March, with Spring Assembly: The Living Planet, a public event that will open up and explore some of the themes raised by the exhibition.
+The exhibition opens to the public on Friday, 20 March 2020, until Sunday, 14 June 2020, at FACT Liverpool.
+FACT’s year of The Living Planet launches the previous day, Thursday, 19 March, with Spring Assembly: The Living Planet, a public event that will open up and explore some of the themes raised by the exhibition.